 First-principles thinking is what some of the greatest minds such as Elon Musk, Albert Einstein, Jeff Bezos and even YouTube megastar Mr. Beast have leveraged to reach incredible heights.

-In this article you will learn how to guarantee massive success through using this ancient powerful thinking framework.
+In this article you will learn how to guarantee massive success through using this ancient powerful thinking framework (mental model).

 No problem can withstand the assault of sustained thinking.”